-All applicants entering grades 7 or 9 will be considered for merit-based awards.
+All applicants entering grades 7-12 will be considered for merit-based awards.
 The Independent School Entrance Exam (ISEE) scores, transcripts, letters of recommendation, extracurricular activities and application essays are used to determine award recipients.
 A student is eligible to receive only one type of merit award.
 We have two specifically named scholarships – the Excel Award and the Inspire Award.
 Students who do not meet the requirements for Excel or Inspire may qualify for other merit awards at the discretion of the Admission Office.
 Merit awards continue through graduation, and will not be altered, augmented, or replaced as long as students maintain eligibility.
 Merit awards are not need-based and do not need to be repaid.

 Gilmour prides itself on its rigorous academic program, which prepares students for the next step in their academic journey.
 As such, the school seeks admission candidates who will excel in the classroom and challenge those around them to do the same.
 The Excel Award has been created to reward those students who demonstrate the highest level of academic potential.